Wiki · Individual Player · Last reviewed June 19, 2026

 Sébastien Bubeck

-Sébastien Bubeck is a mathematician and AI researcher known for work on multi-armed bandits, convex optimization, the Microsoft Phi small-language-model line, and the 2023 Sparks of Artificial General Intelligence paper that made GPT-4's capabilities a central public argument about AGI.
+Sébastien Bubeck is a mathematician and AI researcher known for theoretical machine learning, multi-armed bandits, convex optimization, the Microsoft Phi small-language-model line, and the 2023 Sparks of Artificial General Intelligence paper on GPT-4.
+His public importance is not that GPT-4 or any later model has been proven to be AGI, but that his work put capability measurement, qualitative probing, synthetic-data curricula, and small-model deployment economics into the center of the AI debate.

 Snapshot